venelinpetrov/db-my-store/documents/RnD_Notes.md

 - `variant_id`: `PK` `FK` - note: very important!
 I got confused and put product_id at first, but remember, the physical thing we are seeling is a specific "variant".
 Product is just a conceptual model
 - `quantity`
 - `unit_price` - note: we denormalize this field because we don't want changes in variant price to affect historical data
+- `product_name` - note: we denormalize this field because we don't want changes in product name to affect historical data
+- `sku` - sku is here for convenience.
+It should not change
+- `brand_name` - note: we denormalize this field because we don't want changes in brand name to affect historical data.
+Brand names sometimes change for legitimate reasons like rebranding, acquisition etc.

 ### `order_statuses` table